This Greek Omelette is a delicious omelette filled with Greek flavors from red onion, Olives, feta, tomatoes, and sundried tomatoes.

 What’s A Greek Omelette?

-A Greek Omelette is an omelet cooked in olive oil and filled with the most classic Greek ingredients, including feta cheese, tomatoes, basil, olives, and sundried tomatoes.
+A Greek Omelette is a classic omelet cooked in olive oil and filled with the most classic Greek ingredients, including feta cheese, tomatoes, basil, olives, and sundried tomatoes.

 Greek food and the Mediterranean diet have long been ranked as the healthiest diet you can find, often beating the low-carb keto diet!